UBC-MDS/dsci522_group14/README.md

 ```

 ## Tests
-To run the tests, navigate to project folder
+To run the tests, navigate to project folder:

 ```
 cd/to/fraud_detection